U.S. to pay $1 billion for 100 million doses of Johnson & Johnson's COVID-19 vaccine candidate

 (Reuters) - The United States government will pay Johnson & Johnson (JNJ.N) over $1 billion for 100 million doses of its potential coronavirus vaccine, as it stocks up on vaccine and drugs in an attempt to tame the pandemic.

-The latest contract is priced at roughly $10 per vaccine dose produced by J&J, or $20 per dose, including a second $1 billion from the U.S. government promised to J&J in March.
-That would be roughly in line with the $19.50 per dose that the U.S. is paying for the vaccine being developed by Pfizer Inc (PFE.N) and German biotech BioNTech SE (22UAy.F).
+The latest contract is priced at roughly $10 per vaccine dose produced by J&J, or around $14.50 per dose, including a previous $456 million the U.S. government promised to J&J for vaccine development in March.
+That compares with the $19.50 per dose that the U.S. is paying for the vaccine being developed by Pfizer Inc (PFE.N) and German biotech BioNTech SE (22UAy.F).

 J&J is studying both one and two-dose regimens of its vaccine.
 Pfizer and BioNTech’s candidate would require two doses per person treated.
 The drugmaker said on Wednesday it would deliver the vaccine to the Biomedical Advanced Research and Development Authority (BARDA) on a not-for-profit basis to be used after approval or emergency use authorization by the U.S. Food and Drug Administration (FDA).